sakshi687/Retrieval-Task/PDF Extraction/readme.md

 ## FIELDS IN OUTPUT JSON:

-1. Act Title: this field is a string that contains title of the Act
+**1. Act Title**: this field is a string that contains title of the Act

-2. Act ID: this field is a string that contains Act ID
+**2. Act ID**: this field is a string that contains Act ID

-3. Enactment Date: this field is a string that contains enactment date of the Act
+3. **Enactment Date**: this field is a string that contains enactment date of the Act

-4. Act Definition: the act definition is split into paragraphs and each paragraph is numbered starting from zero.
-This field is a dictionary with key = paragraph number, value = paragraph (refer to Point 8b).
+4. **Act Definition**: the act definition is split into paragraphs and each paragraph is numbered starting from zero.
+This field is a dictionary with *key* = paragraph number, *value* = paragraph (refer to Point 8b).

-5. Chapters/Parts: this field is a dictionary with key = number starting from zero, value =
+5. Chapters/Parts: this field is a dictionary with *key* = number starting from zero, *value* =

 		   "0": {
 			"ID": "CHAPTER I",